Henry de Vere Stacpoole

 Henry de Vere Stacpoole (9 April 1863 – 12 April 1951) was an Irish author.
-His best-known work is the 1908 romance novel The Blue Lagoon, which has been adapted into multiple films.
+His 1908 romance novel The Blue Lagoon has been adapted into multiple films.
 He published using his own name and sometimes the pseudonym Tyler de Saix.

 Biography

-He was born in Kingstown—today's Dún Laoghaire—in Taney, near Dublin, on April 9, 1863; He was the last son of the Reverend William Church Stacpoole, theologian and principal of Kingstown School, and Charlotte Augusta (née Mountjoy).
+Stacpoole was born in Kingstown —today's Dún Laoghaire— near Dublin, on 9 April 1863; he was the last son of the Reverend William Church Stacpoole, a theologian and principal of Kingstown School, and Charlotte Augusta (née Mountjoy).
 He had three older sisters: the eldest was Florence Stacpoole, who wrote books and pamphlets on health and medicine.
-Henry attributed his love for nature which characterized his entire existence to the influence of his mother, who was of Irish origin but had spent her childhood until the age of twelve in the wildest and most wooded regions of Canada until she became a widow and decided to return to Ireland.
-Reverend William died prematurely in 1870 and the mother raised her four children alone.
-Due to breathing problems that were misdiagnosed, the family moved for a long stay, in the winter of 1871, in the south of France, to Nice.
+Henry attributed his love for nature which characterized his entire existence to the influence of his mother, who was of Irish origin but had spent her childhood until the age of twelve in the wildest and most wooded regions of Canada.
+Reverend William died prematurely in 1870 and the mother decided to return to Ireland where she raised her four children alone.
+Due to breathing problems that were misdiagnosed, in the winter of 1871, the family moved for a long stay in Southern France, at Nice.

-He was educated at Portarlington Boarding School in Ireland 100 miles from Kingstown.
-It was not a happy experience; in the autobiographical Men and Mice he wrote about the fact that his noisy and rough companions abused him physically and mentally making him feel like "a little [King] Arthur in a cage of baboons".
-One night he fled, through an adjacent girls' school, but his older sister dragged him back to boarding school.
+At Portarlington Boarding School in Ireland, 100 miles from Kingstown, he received his education.
+It was not a joyful experience; in the autobiographical Men and Mice he wrote about the fact that his noisy and rough companions abused him physically and mentally, making him feel like "a little [King] Arthur in a cage of baboons."
+One night he fled through an adjacent girls' school, but his older sister dragged him back to boarding school.

-After moving his family to London, he enrolled at Malvern College in Worcestershire, a progressive school with a student class that finally met his expectations.
-He studied medicine at the St George's and St Mary's hospitals and became a doctor in 1891 despite being attracted much more to literature than to anatomy classes.
-He practised only sporadically, first as a doctor aboard a layout ship.
+After moving his family to London, he enrolled at Malvern College in Worcestershire, a progressive school that finally met his expectations.
+Despite being more drawn to literature than anatomy classes, he studied medicine at St George's and St Mary's hospitals and became a doctor in 1891.
+He practised only sporadically, initially as a doctor aboard a layout ship.